 To successfully produce offspring, cowslips with L-morphs need spread their pollen grains to individuals, which bear S-morphs.
-And this system also works the other way round - the pollen from the S-type pollinates the L-type and vice versa.
-This way, the plant cannot pollinate itself and this prevents genetic erosion.
-Cross-pollination between different types of flowers further encourages the exchange of genetic material and genetic diversity.
-High genetic diversity is a very important factor in preserving the plants’ vitality and longevity.
+And this system also works the other way round - the pollen from S-morphs has to reach L-morphs.
+In this way, the plant cannot pollinate itself and prevents genetic erosion.
+Cross-pollination between different types of flowers further encourages the exchange of genetic material and thus enhances genetic diversity.
+High genetic diversity is a very important factor in preserving plants’ viability and long-term resilience.
 Read more about genetic diversity here.
 Thus, also plants care with whom they mate!

-Normally in cowslip populations, the occurrence of either types of flower is equal, or more or less 50:50.
-Imbalance reduces the plants’ opportunities to find a suitable mate, which impedes pollination and the exchange of genetic material.
-This, in turn, reduces the plants’ vitality.
-The cowslip’s regular habitats – traditionally managed grasslands – have become increasingly rare in the contemporary landscape.
-The disappearance of grasslands causes decline in populations that depend on them as a habitat.
-A massive decline in the cowslip populations can cause imbalances in the occurrence of the L- and S-types of flower to the extent that one of those types completely disappears from the habitat.
-That is precisely the kind of a possible shift in the balance between the L and S-types caused by changes in the landscape that we want to study – with your help.
+Cowslips' preferred habitats – traditionally managed grasslands – have become increasingly rare in contemporary landscapes.
+The disappearance of grasslands causes a decline in plant populations that depend on them as a habitat.
+A massive decline in cowslip populations can cause imbalances in the occurrence of L- and S-morphs, sometimes even to the extent that one of those types completely disappears from the habitat.
+That is precisely the kind of a possible shift in the balance between the L- and S-moprhs caused by changes in the landscape that we want to study – with your help.